cherre31/ActivityLog/README.md

 There were a few issues I ran into.
 I had hard time creating some of the controllers, because of errors I would receive when the Entity framework was generating some of the code.
 I resolved this by fixing some ambiguously declared variables.
 Then I had an issue where I couldn’t get the data entries to sort by the time.
 For some reason “await” doesn’t play nicely with some of the display methods.
 But once I removed that I was able to use “OrderByDecending” with no issue.
 Then I had an issue with the footer on the webpage layout.
 It would stay in the same spot and would overlap as my main section of the webpage grew.
 So, I had to find the footer section and remove the position option.

 There are a few things I would like to change in the future.
 The first is that I would like to have each entry tied to user that input it.
 It would also be cool to add a search feature in the future.
 Another improvement I would like to implement would be “Supervisor Accounts”.
 That way a supervisor could like or respond to the entries made.
 I would also like to fix a small issue that occurs when creating and verifying an account.
-The user has to sign in again immediately after creating an account, and it’s kind of annoying.
-I know a lot of websites do this, but I don’t like it.
+The user has to sign in again immediately after creating an account.
+In the future I would like them to remain signed in.

 ## How to Install
 Visual Studios 2022 should be installed.